cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/1.base/tabs-slider.md

 title: Rounded:none
 demo: '#examples/tabs-slider/rounded-x2.vue'
 ---
-Slider tabs can have diffrerent radius factors.
+Slider tabs can have different radius factors.
 Use the `rounded` prop to change the radius of the tab items.
 ::

 ::doc-component-demo